jacquespillet/gfx/README.md

         .AddTexture(4, TextureHandle1);
 ```

-With all that, we can create a rendering pipeline, and bind this uniform group to that rendering pipeline :
+With all that, we can create a rendering pipeline, and bind this uniform group to that rendering pipeline.
+We describe pipelines with json files that contain all the needed informations for creating one :
+* Shader Code

+* Vertex Streams

+* Depth Functions

+* Blend Functions

+* Triangle culling

 ```cpp
 PipelineHandleSwapchain = GfxContext->CreatePipelineFromFile("resources/Shaders/Triangle/Triangle.json");